folio-org/docs/content/en/docs/ERM/Licenses/_index.md

 Organizations are any institution with which your library interacts.
 You can add an organization to a license record to create a relationship between the organization and license.
 For example, you may want to add the licensor as an organization.

 Organizations must have an organization record created in the Organizations app in order to be assigned as an organization.
 Multiple organizations can be assigned to one license record.
+To set one organization as the primary organization, check the **Set as primary organization** box.

 #### Adding an organization